keep your tenants happy and ensure your property is sought-after when its empty

 A good, quality carpet goes a long way.
 You don’t have to go mega expensive, but people really appreciate carpet that looks fresh and clean.

-A great alternative is using recycling websites like Free Cycle and Gum Tree where there’s opportunity to find unwanted furniture of all types, in very good condition.
+A great alternative is using recycling websites like Free Cycle and Gum Tree where there’s opportunity to find unwanted furniture of all types, in very good condition that are either affordable prices or totally free.

 4. Bathrooms and Water Closet

-Look at the tiles and grouting, if it’s dulled, stained or has mould, sort the problem.
-Because the bathroom is such an important area, its definitely worth considering completely redoing the bathroom.
+Consider the tiles and grouting, if it’s dulled, stained or has mould, sort the problem.
+Because the bathroom is such an important area, its very much worth considering completely redoing the bathroom.
 The benefit will be worth it.
 This is doubly-so if the ceramic sink or toilet is cracked or damaged.

-5. If you’re aiming your property at multiple students
+5. If you're aiming for a communal property for students

 If you have a multiple bedroom property that could accommodate a number of students, keep in mind the balance between privacy and the communal nature of the household.